ok4ib/zettelkasten/Una lista di poesie.md

 No route through self-destruction.
 ```

-## My walls keep me far from you,
+## Walls keep me far from you,
 ```
-but you won't see them.
+but you won't see no fucking wall.
-I'm keeping myself from falling back into the habit of living.
+I'm keeping myself beyond
+the habit of living.
 ```